 Exercise caution when pruning your winter landscape, however.
-Some plants, like crape myrtle (Lagerstroemia indica, USDA hardiness zones 6-9), butterfly bushes (Buddleia davidii, zones 5-10) and fruit trees do well when pruned in the winter.
-Others, such as hydrangeas (Hydrangea spp., zones 3-9) and rhododendrons (Rhododendron spp., zones 3-9) prefer spring prunings.
+Some plants, like crape myrtle (Lagerstroemia indica, USDA hardiness zones 6-9), butterfly bushes (Buddleja davidii, zones 5-10) and fruit trees do well when pruned in the winter.
+Others, such as rhododendrons (Rhododendron spp., zones 3-9) and some types of hydrangeas (Hydrangea spp., zones 3-9) prefer spring prunings.

 - Cooperative Extension System: Barkstripping